lunchbag/hugo-blog/content/posts/new-beginnings.md

 Few people talk about the alternative, and I found that by [sharing my own experiences with hiring](https://lunchbag.ca/feb-weekly-3/) as a solopreneur, it opened a lot of my readers' eyes to what might be helpful to their own business.
 I unexpectedly received a number of requests for my hire's contact information since they found value in a trusted referral and knowing exactly the scope of work they could provide.

-**I believe there is a unique opportunity to connect pre-vetted, on-demand industry experts with established solopreneurs and bootstrapped companies in a way where everybody wins.**
+**I believe there is a unique opportunity here to connect pre-vetted, on-demand industry experts with established solopreneurs and bootstrapped companies in a way where everybody benefits greatly.**

 Imagine Upwork, but highly-vetted with none of the risk and guesswork of hiring somebody and everyone on the platform values the idea of a lifestyle business, allowing folks of similar growth mindset to form a collective and making the exchange of knowledge and services less transactional and more meaningful.